 Every time I make these poppy seed pastries, it takes me back to my childhood.
 They are super soft and fluffy, filled with nutty poppy seeds and sugar, creating beautiful texture and flavor.
 Perfect for breakfast with a cup of hot beverage, a snack, or on the go.
 Besides, they are fun to make and super delicious!

 I basically grew up with these poppy seed pastries.
 They were a staple at my home.
-I remember my mom and grandmother kneading the dough by hand making a BIG batch of it.
-Letting it rise and kneading it again, repeating this three times.
-They also used only fresh yeast, dry yeast was not available back then.
+I remember my mom and grandmother kneading the dough by hand and making a big batch of it, letting it rise, and kneading it again, repeating this three times.
+They also used only fresh yeast; dry yeast was not available back then.
 And of course, I was helping and eating the dough, as any kid does.
-But when the pastries were baking the whole house would smell like a bakery and I couldn’t wait to eat them!
+But when the pastries were baking, the whole house would smell like a bakery, and I couldn’t wait to eat them!

 However, at present time is much faster to make Plushki.
-We have dough mixers, dry yeast, and there is no need to knead the dough three times.
-Therefore, I can make them very often without spending hours doing it.
+Now that we have dough mixers and dry yeast, there is no need to knead the dough three times.
+Therefore, I can make them much more often without spending hours in the kitchen.

 What are Plushki?

 Plushki (plural, Plushka-singular) are traditional Russian pastries made with enriched yeasted dough.
-They can vary in shape and type of fillings, like poppy seeds, cinnamon, or jam.
+They can vary in shape and type of filling, like poppy seeds, cinnamon, or jam.

 What are Poppy seeds?

 Poppy seeds are seeds from a poppy plant.
 They areblack/gray, tiny-shaped seeds used in cooking and producing oil used in paint, varnish, soap, and more.

 The flavor is nutty and a bit sweet which makes them perfect for baking.

 Although they are known for their opium properties, you have to consume a very large amount of them to actually get high.
 Therefore, don’t be afraid to use them in your cooking.
 After all, if they weren’t safe, they wouldn’t have been sold and used for centuries.